 - Legal consequences can include fines, restitution, victim payments, community service, probation, and incarceration.

-- Getting caught buying or possessing alcohol alone can have serious negative lifelong consequences because it is a violation of the law.
+- Getting caught buying or possessing alcohol can have serious lifelong negative consequences because it is a violation of the law.

 - In many cases, alcohol has ruined a young person’s plans and dreams for life.